ewcloud/ewc-ansible-role-haproxy/README.md

 to customize your environment in the
 [European Weather Cloud (EWC)](https://europeanweather.cloud/).
 The template is designed to:
-* Configure a pre-existing Ubuntu instance to run [HA Proxy](https://www.haproxy.org/), a high-performance, open source load balancer and reverse proxy for TCP and Hypertext Transfer Protocol (HTTP) applications, and enable users can use HA Proxy to distribute workloads and improve website and application performance.
+* Configure a pre-existing Ubuntu instance to run [HAProxy](https://www.haproxy.org/), a high-performance, open source load balancer and reverse proxy for TCP and Hypertext Transfer Protocol (HTTP) applications, and enable users can use HAProxy to distribute workloads and improve website and application performance.

 ## Copyright and License